BlueprintAIAssistant Documentation

 • ToolResult messages

-• Assistant messages with tool_calls
+• Assistant messages with tool calls

-• Aggregated text-tool-call results
+• Aggregated text tool call results

 • Empty assistant messages